Matthes-Baer/nvim_config/README.md

     - If you want to add special words to the spell list (like "PowerShell"), you have to manually add a `de.utf-8.add` file in the same directory where your other spell files are stored.
 NeoVim will then automatically also create a `de.utf-8.add.spl` file in the same directory.
     - This manual setup won't interfere with any spell files placed in the system-wide installation directory of NeoVim since it checks this directory and any custom directories if setup properly, therefore the default English spellchecks can still remain in their original place and don't need to be moved
     - I don't know how to set all this up for multiple additional languages
+- Using something like `event = { "BufReadPre", "BufNewFile" }` in a plugin config file will make sure that the plugin is only loaded when a buffer is opened or created.
+This is a good way to optimize the loading time of NeoVim, since not all plugins are needed at all times.

 ## Basic Usage